-how to design interorganizational business processes for execution on the blockchain.
-Thereupon, we describe the support of process execution as provided by the novel Lorikeet [12] (Section "The Lorikeet System") and Caterpillar [8] (Section "The Caterpillar System") systems.
-Finally, in Section "Discussion and Outlook", we discuss the current status and look at the future of this research stream.
+The remainder of the paper is structured as follows.
+In Section 2, we motivate our work and provide an overview of how to design interorganizational business processes for execution on the blockchain.
+Thereupon, we describe the support of process execution as provided by the novel Lorikeet [12] (Section 3) and Caterpillar [8] (Section 4) systems.
+Finally, in Section 5 we discuss the current status and look at the future of this research stream.

-Model-Driven Engineering and Execution of Blockchain Processes
+Model-driven Engineering and Execution of Blockchain Processes

 Blockchains can operate as decentralized programmable platforms [15].
-Platforms such as Ethereum [2] allow for the encoding of smart contracts, namely fully executable distributed programs operating on the blockchain.
+Platforms, such as Ethereum [2], allow for the encoding of smart contracts, namely fully executable distributed programs operating on the blockchain.
 Smart contracts dictate how business is to be conducted among contracting parties.
-They, thus, naturally allow for the enactment of processes on-chain.
-The knowledge of programming languages for blockchain-specific applications is crucial to understand the behavior of those programs, which tend to become monolithic algorithms regulating the data to exchange, the control-flow logic, the access grants and the business rules.
+They thus naturally allow for the enactment of processes on-chain.
+The knowledge of programming languages for Blockchain-specific applications becomes crucial to understand the behavior of those programs, which tend to become monolithic algorithms regulating the data to exchange, the control-flow logic, the access grants and the business rules.

 Working in the blockchain is mostly a prerogative of individuals with such technical knowledge.
 Furthermore, existing solutions for business-to-blockchain services are often tailored to customers on a case-based approach.
 Organizations willing to move the coordination and tracking of the information exchange of their inter-organizational business processes onto the blockchain are thus hampered by technical skills requirement.
-Managers and business analysts should be interfaced through a model-driven approach, thus reducing the need to know encoding language details to create, manage and verify smart contracts underpinning the collaborative processes [16, Ch.
-1].
+Managers and business analysts should be interfaced through a model-driven approach, thus reducing the need to know encoding language details to create, manage and verify smart contracts underpinning the collaborative processes [16, Ch.1].
 In traditional business process management, this abstraction has long been established through processes notations like BPMN [4].
-A modern BPMS lets the user define and manage a process through high-level notation.
+A modern BPMS lets the user define and manage a process through the high-level notation.
 The system then manages the implementation details, thus hiding the streamline between the high-level design language and the software code behind the executable process.
 At the time of writing, such an abstraction has not yet been achieved for the blockchain.
 With blockchains, the problem is twofold: on the one hand, there is the need for abstracting the design from the implementation of smart contracts; on the other hand, a framework for their integration with processes is yet to be defined.
-The preference is to not introduce yet another process modeling language but to rely on existing established ones extended with blockchain features.
+The preference is to not introduce yet another process modeling language, but to rely on existing established ones extended with blockchain features.

-The design of smart contracts should be comprehensible, fast, reliable and verifiable.
+The design of smart contracts should be comprehensible, fast, reliable, and verifiable.
 The automated generation of smart contracts code as interfaces to business processes can allow for faster prototyping and inspection already at the level of models.
 This would diminish the hindrance to the alignment between the expected behavior of the business process, and its implementation as supported by the blockchain.
 This solution would bring a higher degree of customizability than a catalogue of contract templates, such as the ones offered by the Corda blockchain.

-To answer that call for standardization, different proposals are emerging from academia and industry.
-These proposals attempt to apply already existing interorganizational process representations, including process choreographies [9, 14] and orchestration diagrams [8] from the BPMN standard.
+To answer that call for a standardization, different proposals are emerging from academia and industry.
+Those proposals attempt to apply already existing inter-organizational process representations, including process choreographies [14, 9] and orchestration diagrams [8] from the BPMN standard.